larsborn/GithubToDos/README.md

 Github.
 It only uses the local storage of your browser (which, at least in theory, should also sync through the Google cloud to your other devices).

-**Warning:** This Software is in version 0.x and my spontaneously catch fire (and burn your marked ToDos in the process, it should most probably not destroy your computer).
+**Warning:** This Software is in version 0.x and might spontaneously catch fire (and burn your marked ToDos in the process, it should most probably not destroy your computer).

 ## Installation